How to apply for Council Housing

 - Marriage certificates (if applicable)

-- Separation/Divorce document or letter from solicitor stating none in place (if applicable, please see application form for further details)
+- Separation/Divorce document or letter from a solicitor stating none in place (if applicable, please see application form for further details)

 - Property/Land ownership details (if applicable)